Greek bank rescue fund reduces stake in Alpha Bank to 9%

 The public offering in Greece and the international placement with institutional investors via bookbuilding ran in parallel and were completed on Wednesday.

-Goldman Sachs (GS.N) and JPMorgan (JPM.N) acted as joint global coordinators and joint bookrunners, with Citigroup (C.N) the senior joint bookrunner and Barclays BARC.L and Axia Ventures joint bookrunners.
+Goldman Sachs and JPMorgan acted as joint global coordinators and joint bookrunners, with Citigroup the senior joint bookrunner and Barclays BARC.L and Axia Ventures joint bookrunners.

 Our Standards: The Thomson Reuters Trust Principles.